lukebrown26/AlumierTest-Final/README.md

 "discount_multiple": "Up to {{ amount }}% Off",
 Then head to settings/custom data/products and add a new metafield called Show Sale Tag and set it to be true or false.
 Finally head to your product section and insert {% include 'sale-tag' %} where you would like the sale tag to show this may need additional styling and include could be changed to render depending on theme version here
+The metafield here will allow you to hide the sale tag if you want to like if its a premium product that you want to show a slash through price but not scream about how much it has off!
+It will show unless you set the metafield to false.

 STEP 2